Meaningful Use in the Division of Public Health Services

-Recently passed federal legislation makes it possible for healthcare providers to share health data in a more efficient and timely way.
-The Health Information Technology for Economic and Clinical Health (HITECH) under the American Recovery and Reinvestment Act of 2009 (ARRA) contains incentives for healthcare providers and hospitals to accelerate the adoption of electronic health record (EHR) systems to improve patient healthcare.
-The NH Division of Public Health Services (DPHS) is working with healthcare providers, hospitals, and others including the New Hampshire Health Information Organization, the Regional Extension Center of New Hampshire and the NH DHHS Office of Medicaid Business and Policy, to receive the following standardized data for use in a meaningful manner to improve public health:
+Federal legislation makes it possible for healthcare providers to share health data in a more efficient and timely way.
+The Health Information Technology for Economic and Clinical Health (HITECH) Act under the American Recovery and Reinvestment Act of 2009 (ARRA) contains incentives for healthcare providers and hospitals to accelerate the adoption of electronic health record (EHR) systems to improve patient healthcare.
+The NH Division of Public Health Services (DPHS) is working with healthcare providers, hospitals, and others, including the New Hampshire Health Information Organization and the New Hampshire Department of Health and Human Services, Office of Medicaid Business and Policy, to provide information on receiving standardized data from Certified Electronic Health Record Technology (CEHRT) for use in a meaningful manner to improve public health.

 Medicare and Medicaid Electronic Health Record Incentive Programs

 The Medicare and Medicaid EHR Incentive Programs provide incentive payments to eligible professionals (EPs) and eligible hospitals (EHs) as they adopt, implement, upgrade or demonstrate meaningful use of CEHRT .
 To learn more about the current rules, please visit the Centers for Medicare & Medicaid Services’ Electronic Health Records (EHR) Incentive Programs page.

 Program Years 2016-2017, Updated Modified Stage 2 and Optional Stage 3:

 - 2016-2017 Quick Reference Guide, February 2017

 - 2016-2017 Readiness Letter, June 2016